 Some thoughts on travelling, “coming home”, building a life and what happens as free-spirited travellers start to get older.
 Type “travel ruins your life” or something similar into Google, and you’ll find a whole list of articles that claim that travelling has ruined their authors’ ability to live a normal existence.
-They’re mostly written tongue-in-cheek, … More Does Travel Ruin Your Life?
+They’re mostly written tongue-in-cheek, coming … More Does Travel Ruin Your Life?

 A salt mine with a theme park inside?
 There was no way I could turn this down.
 So, a few months ago, I headed to Turda, a town that’s about an hour outside Cluj-Napoca to have a look at Salina Turda.
 It’s basically a salt mine museum with some interesting things to do inside!
 Getting … More Romania: Turda Salt Caves and Gorge